dragonjpg/flight-rising-misc/README.md

 - This script is compatible with base FR and my dark mode.
+- It behaves similar to the Quick Quote by immediately focusing the Quick Reply button after the ping button is clicked, but unlike quick quote it does not overwrite any existing text.
 - The button added by the script utilizes Flight Rising's existing function, **doAddTags**, to append the ping to the quick reply textarea.
-This means that the ping buttons work exactly like the Bold/Italic/etc. buttons, so you can highlight an entire message and it will append it to the start, or you can place your cursor in a specific part of the text and then click the ping icon and it will insert it at that position.
+This means that the ping buttons work exactly like the Bold/Italic/etc. buttons.
+This means you can highlight a section of text and it will append the ping to the start of that text, or you can place your cursor at a specific position in the text and then click the ping button and it will insert the ping at that position.
-- It behaves similar to the Quick Quote by immediately focusing the Quick Reply button after the ping button is clicked, but it does NOT overwrite the existing text.
+- Each ping is inserted with a space following the username so that you can chain button clicks to ping multiple users in a single quick reply without having to do any typing inbetween.
+- Visually Disables quote/ping buttons in locked threads for aesthetic purposes because they don't do anything anyways. ¯\\\_(ツ)\_/¯
+- Blocked posts and posts made by you are unaffected.